itsmahdi62/Wallet/README.md

-This code has been written for a wallet projct in ISC .
+This program has been written for a wallet projct in ISC .

 Each User has one account
 and each account has multiple transactions .